• Skip to primary navigation

 • Intentionally misrepresented the employment relationship as an independent contract to avoid paying required benefits or taxes

 I am glad this behavior shocks me.
-I don’t want it to ever be so normal that I start accepting employee abuse as a fact of life or work.
+We don’t want it to ever be so normal that we start accepting employee abuse as a fact of life or work.
 I suspect you have the same vision.
-You might sometimes wonder if you are a fool for playing by the rules.
-It may seem like a lot more people are cheating and winning.
-Yet your conscience tells you it’s better to be viewed as a fool than to manipulate others for your sole gain.
+When you need some additional reasons to treat your employees well, remember:

 1. Respecting employees is the law.